lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

     * Gamers at Work by Morgan Ramsay
     * The F2P Toolbox by Rob Fahey and Nicholas Lovell
     * How I Made a Hundred Movies in Hollywood and Never Lost a Dime by Roger Corman

+## Chapter 32: Game's Transform a Player

+* Can games be good for us?
+    * Positive effects attributed to games:
+        * Emotional maintenance
+            * Games are played by some to maintain and control emotional state.
+People play games to: vent anger and frustration, cheer up, gain persective, build confidence, relax etc.
+        * Connecting
+            * Games can act as a “social bridge,” giving us reasons to interact with each other, letting us see how others respond to a variety of situations, introducing topics of conversation, showing us what we have in common, and creating shared memories.
+This combination of factors makes games a great tool to help build and maintain relationships with the important people in our lives.
+        * Exercise
+            * Sports give us reason and motivation to exercise
+            * The problem solving aspect of games works well with mental and physical exercise.
+        * Education
+            * Education system is really a game: assignments are goals with time limits, feedback is provided through grades and challenge is increased until the final challenge (exams)
+            * Why doesn't school feel like a game?
+                * Methods usually contains a lack of surprises
+                * Lack of community
+                * Poor interest curves
+            * Why haven't educational games worked in class?
+                * Time constraints: meaningful educational games take a long time to complete
+                * Variable pacing: games let people move at their own pace, classes require everyone moving at the same pace.
+                * 1965: people born before 1965 didn't grow up playing games, and lots of principals are > than that age.
+                * Educational games are hard to make: create something with a verifible assement that's fun is hard.
+            * Areas where educational games have advantage
+                * Games are great at keeping the whole brain involved by providing visible progress, make the abstract concrete and full engagement, full engagement of the brain (if every part of it is engaged, less likely to get restless and "itchy") and lots of little goals.
+                * Facts: Game can use visuals and context to help players learn and remember facts.
+                * Problem solving
+                    * Games have a big advantage here: problem solving is a core part of games.
+                * Systems of relationships
+                    * Normal lessons are usually taught linearly; complex systems of relationships can be better taught through play.
+For example:
+                        * Human circulatory system
+                        * Traffic patterns in a major city
+                        * Nuclear reactor
+                        * Workings of a cell
+                    * Huge difference between reading about a thing and actually playing with the thing
+                    * Simulations may never be able to be 100% true to reality but that may be advantagous: lots can be learned about questioning how things may be different in real life from the simulation.
+                * New insights
+                    * Representation can be an important part of the sorts of aspiration people have: games can provide representation that may not exist in real life.
+                * Curiosity
+                    * Curiosity is a key part of successful learning - the more curious you are about a thing, the more you will learn.
+                    * Curiosity is a key part of the definition of play: "manipulation that indulges curiosity"
+                        * Can games inspire curiosity?
+                * Create teachable moments
+                    * To absorb information, you have to be in a state of readiness.
+                        * Good teachers know how to invoke this.
+Can games?
+* Transformational Games
+    * Some games that help us exercise, connect with others, change habits are considered "serious games".
+Term suggests that they aren't fun and fun games can't be helpful.
+    * Instead: consider term "transformation game"
+    * Tips for transformational games:
+        * #1: Define Your Transformation
+            * How will your game transform the player?
+                * Consder Lens #14, Problem Statement.
+        * #2: Find subject matter experts
+            * Find the people who have dedicated there lifes to mastering the topic or teacher others the topic.
+        * #3: What does instructor need?
+            * Lots of people think transformation games should replace the instructor, but consider making tools that help an instructor.
+        * #4: Don't do too much
+            * Pick a single transformation and focus on it.
+            * Don't expect to replace an entire school curriculum.
+        * #5: Assess transformation appropriately
+            * Types of assessment in order of rigor:
+                * Feel right: designers and players feel like it's working.
+The lower level of rigour.
+                * Anecdotes: stories from players on how it changed them.
+Great for pitches but not very rigourous.
+                * SME approval: SME gives stamp of approval.
+Strong indicator.
+                * Informal surveys and assessments
+                * Scientific testing and assessment
+            * Meaningful scientific testing is expensive and time consuming - every situation is unique.
+        * #6: Choose the right venue
+            * Consider the venue where the game will be played.
+Classroom?
+Reading nook?
+Workbench?
+                * The context of where it will be played will guide the types of transformations.
+        * #7: Accept the realities of the market
+            * If a game is transformational but no one wants to buy it, then you aren't transforming anyone.
+                * Business savvy is just as important as game design here.
+    * Can games be bad for you?
+        * Traditional games have dangers well understood: sport injury, addiction (gambling) and obsession, but parents are often concern about video games because it wasn't something they grew up with.
+        * 2 major concerns: violence and addiction
+            * Violence: no major evidence violent videogames change us for the worst, but future technology could change this.
+            * Addiction: designers should be responsible for thinking about how game can fit into a well-balanced life.
+    * Experiences
+        * Games can change peoples communication habits for the better or worse.
+        * Violence in the real world is usually a form of last resort communication: I'm going to show you how much you're hurting me.
+Better communication could lead to less violence.
+    * **Lens #110: The Lens of Transformation**
+        * How can my game change people for the better?
+        * How can my game change people for the worse?
+    * Reading
+        * Reality Is Broken by Jane McGonigal
+        * What Videogames Have to Teach Us About Learning and Literacy by James Paul Gee
+        * New Traditional Games for Learning: A Case Book by Alex Moseley and Nicola Whitton
+        * Ten Steps to Complex Learning by Jeroen J.G. van Merriënboer and Paul A. Kirschner
+        * Digital Games and Learning: Research and Theory by Nicola Whitton

+## Chapter 33: Designers have Certain Responsibilities

+  * As a designer, you are responsibile for ethical decisions, don't expect a publisher to be ethical.
+  * If you want to make games that improve people's lifes, you probably need to do it in secret: your publisher should know about the money they'll make from it
+  * **Lens #111: The Lens of Responsibility**
+      * Does my game help people?
+  * Reading
+      *  Killing Monsters by Gerard Jones
+     * Stop Teaching our Kids to Kill by Lt.
+Col. Dave Grossman and Gloria Degaetano
+     * Fred Rogers Testifies Before Congress

+## Chapter 34: Each Designer has a Purpose

+* It's important to listen as a game designer and that includes yourself.
+* **Lens #112: The Lens of the Raven**
+    * Is making this game worth my time?
+*  **Lens #∞: The Lens of Your Secret Purpose**
+    * Why am I doing this?